How to Ensure You Don’t Waste Millions on B2B SaaS Products Customers Don't Want

 There's a Better Way: Systematic Problem Discovery

 Instead of iterating toward the right solution, discover the complete customer problem space first.
-Then build the right product with right scope directly, based on deep understanding rather than educated guesses.
+Then build the right product with the right scope directly, based on deep understanding rather than educated guesses.

 My novel approach, Deductive Innovation, systematically distinguishes customer problems from solutions, pain points, and feature requests.
 It maps the complete problem space and reveals interconnections and dependencies that surface-level research misses.